The way ‘No further Action’ and Police interviews are changing

 As a firm with over 30 years’ criminal law experience, we are alert to changes in the way the police behave at certain points of the investigation process.

-An example of this is the increased frequency with which the police are deciding NFA at the end of interview.
+An example of this is the increased frequency with which the police are deciding no further actions (NFA) at the end of interview.

 A theory for this change is that the police are being placed under pressure financially and are concluding ‘no hope’ investigations.